MAD-Goat-Project/mad-goat4shell-service/README.md

 # mad-goat-log4shell

-MAD Goat spring boot application explaning what a goat shell is :goat:
+MAD Goat spring boot application explaning what a goat shell is. :goat:

 **Warning:**This application may contain the log4shell vulnerability depending on the version of the log4j library used.
 **Warning:**On the branch safe you can find a version of the application that does not contain the vulnerability.